 - Undergraduate and graduate transcripts, showing performance in upper level courses of classical mechanics, quantum mechanics (preferably two semesters), classical electrodynamics (preferably two semesters), and statistical mechanics.

-- Three letters of recommendation and/or a recommendation form.
+- Three letters of recommendation.
 Recommendations should be completed by science faculty and/or research science professional that have terminal degrees and who have a direct knowledge of the applicants ability to succeed in graduate school.
 The letters can address performance in courses, the applicant’s intellectual ability and motivation to study astronomy and/or physics, their preparation for graduate school, their creativity in research, their capacity to work independently, and ability to communicate in English.

 - A statement of purpose indicating that the applicant understands the nature of the graduate program for which there are applying.
 Emphasis should be on research aspirations, any projects or research group participation that demonstrate the applicant’s enthusiasm for physics or astronomy, the pathways taken to achieve their academic goals so far, and the faculty and/or research areas of particular interests in the department.